Graduate Student Handbook

 2. TA offices

 8. Fax machine

-Students must complete satisfactorily a total of seventeen (17) course units.
+Students must complete satisfactorily a total of seventeen (17) course units, with a minimum grade of C+.
 Normally a student will take eight courses during the first year, six courses during the second year, and three courses in the third year.
 The third year will be devoted to two regular courses and one independent research course in which the student will prepare for the M.Phil. examinations (Spanish G9811, Supervised Individual Research).
 During the first two years students should take at least one course in each of the five broad periods of Hispanic culture, namely: Medieval, Early Modern Peninsular, Modern Peninsular, Colonial, and Modern Latin American.
 These required courses should be taken within the department.
 All seventeen courses must be taken for a letter grade.
 Courses beyond the required seventeen may be taken for a grade or "R" (Registered for the course; no qualitative grade assigned); but please note that some departments or professors may require their classes be taken for a qualitative grade.

 Two courses are required of all students: Spanish G6000, Didactics of Spanish Language and Culture, and Spanish G9901, Graduate Seminar on Literary and Cultural Theory.
 Exemptions from these requirements will be made rarely and will be based on a student's having taken an essentially similar course at the graduate level elsewhere.